deleonio/poc-flexible-web-application-architecture/README.md

 ## Installation

 Run `npm install` in the bash.
-If there any problems with the installed dependencies, you can reinstall everything with `npm run reinstall` / `npm run reinstall`.
+If there any problems with the installed dependencies, you can reinstall everything with `npm run reinstall`.

 ## Guide